maurer2/typescript-improvements-slides/slides/chapters/using-types.md

 hideInToc: true
 ---

-### Discriminated unions in the real world
+### Differentiating union types - via discriminant union types

-Since TypeScript is able to narrow down a union type via a discriminant property, discriminant unions are widely used for type checking in conditionals to ensure type safety and for dealing with API-requests.
+Since TypeScript is able to narrow down a discriminant union type via a discriminant property, discriminant unions are widely used to ensure type security.

 ::left::